onmax/albatross-rpc-client-ts/README.md

 ## HTTP API Usage

-All HTTP RPC methods are exposed as individual functions:
+All HTTP RPC methods are exposed as individual functions.

+The methods have either one or two parameters:

+- If the RPC method does not have any parameters, then the first parameter is an options object for the request.
+- If the RPC method has parameters, then the first parameter is the method-specific parameters and the second parameter is an options object.

 ```typescript
 import {